LibrariesHacked/librarieshacked.github.io/_posts/2023-02-07-getting-started-with-open-data.md

 There's a strong tendency to simplify data before publishing it.

-> "The public don't need book issues for every library every month, broken down by item category - how about a nice table for them that gives a summary count of issues per year.
+> "The public don't need book issues for every library, every month, broken down by item category - how about a nice table for them that gives a summary count of issues per year.
 That'll be easier for them to understand."
 >
 > **Imaginary thoughts a data publisher could have**

 The mindset that you need to simplify data for easier consumption is easy to fall into.
-The opposite is true, there is a wider availability of data skills outside public library services than inside (true of any service or industry), and they often need greater detail to do the things they want to.
+The opposite is true, there is a wider availability of data skills outside public library services than inside (true of any service or industry), and they often need more data to do the things they want to.

 Provide as good data as you can, and document it well.
-Be prepared to answer questions on it, and for people to be interested in exploring more data.
+Be prepared to answer questions on it, and for people to be interested in exploring more.

 ## It won't make money